CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/gettingstarted.md

 - **Power BI:** Connects directly to the SQL database to create interactive reports and dashboards, enabling business users to visualize and analyze the same data used by AI applications.

 ## Getting Started with the Lab
-Welcome to Fabric OneLake as Central Storage Lab ! , We've prepared a seamless environment for you to explore and learn.
+Welcome to Developing AI Applications Using SQL Database in Microsoft Fabric Workshop! , We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 > Note: If a PowerShell window appears once the environment is active, please don't close it.
 Minimize it instead of closing it and proceed with the tasks.